-Macular Degeneration
+Macular Degeneration in North Attleborough

 WHAT IS MACULAR DEGENERATION?

-Macular degeneration, also known as age-related macular degeneration (AMD) is a common condition in older adults and the leading cause of vision loss in people over the age of 50.
+Macular degeneration, also known as age-related macular degeneration (AMD) is a common condition in older adults and a leading cause of vision loss in people over the age of 50.
 Macular degeneration affects the macula, the part of the retina responsible for the crisp, detailed central vision needed for reading or driving.
 As we age, the tissue in the eye responsible for vision slowly begins to deteriorate which can significantly affect a patient’s quality of life.

 TYPES OF AGE-RELATED MACULAR DEGENERATION